-It is our view that the "free" algebra of OPENMATH objects forms a kind of initial algebra for "formulae with uninterpreted symbols" which is syntactic in nature as all initial algebras are.
+We have shown that the free algebra of OPENMATH objects forms an initial algebra for "formulae with uninterpreted symbols" which is syntactic in nature as all initial algebras are.
 Indeed for OPENMATH and content MATHML expressions that do not contain symbols - and are thus unrestricted by content dictionaries - this is the best meaning we can hope for: OPENMATH cannot impose more restrictions than α -equivalence and flattening of attributions without losing coverage.
-Indeed this is captured by the the algebraic semantics of OPENMATH expressions in section 2.
+Indeed this is captured by the the algebraic semantics of OPENMATH expressions in Section 2.